memoryofayllwros/chatbot-assistant-01/README.md

-# 💬 Chatbot
+# 💬 Product Help Desk

-A simple Streamlit app that shows how to build a chatbot using OpenAI's GPT-4o-mini.
+A chatbot powered by OpenAI's GPT-4o-mini.